-Recent Awards and Conference Presentations
+Recent Awards and Colloquia Presentations

 Current Graduate Student Awards

-- Jim Bahoh, Karim Barakat, Joel Boyer, Jacob Greenstine, Boram Jeong, Jessica konig, Jeff Lambert, Peter Libbey, Matt Lovett, Bethany Somma, and Matt Valentine received the Ronald M. Polansky summer language study grants for 2013.
+- Jim Bahoh, Karim Barakat, Joel Boyer, Jacob Greenstine, Boram Jeong, Jessica konig, Jeff Lambert, Peter Libbey, Matt Lovett, Bethany Somma, and Matt Valentine received the Ronald M. Polansky summer language study grant for 2013.

 - Becky Vartabedian is the recipient of the Charles S. Dougherty Philosophy Graduate Student Teaching Award for 2011-12.